reidpr/quac/sphinx/install.rst

    life much easier going forward.)

    Note that a working Internet connection is required to run the tests.

+   Some (optional) tests require test data which is not included with QUAC.
+   See ``twtests/README`` for details.

 .. note:: If you plan to :doc:`contribute to QUAC <contributing>`, you
           should fork the repository on Github and clone that fork instead.